trambarhq/relaks-django-data-source/README.md

 ### authorization

 An `authorization` event is emitted when the data source receives an authorization token, either from the server after a call to `authenticate()` or from your app via `authorize()`.
+A `change` event will follow if the default action is not prevented.

 **Default action:**